North Light: Assessment

 In the 2004 World Thoroughbred Racehorse Rankings, North Light was assigned a figure of 122, making him the fifteenth best horse in the world.

 In the 2005 World Thoroughbred Racehorse Rankings, he was rated on 117, on the basis of his one racecourse appearance.

 Stud career

 North Light was retired to stallion duty at Frank Stronach's Adena Springs stud in Paris, Kentucky.

 In September 2010 his son Arctic Cosmos (from his first crop of foals) won the St Leger Stakes.

 In October 2010, it was announced that North Light would be moved from Kentucky to Adena Springs' Canadian base in Ontario for the 2011 breeding season.
 In 2013 he arrived at the Lanwades Stud in Newmarket, England and spent the 2014 season at the stud but it was reported that he covered only 13 mares, 3 of them belonging to the stud's owner Kirsten Rausing.

+North Light was euthanized due to complications caused by laminitis on 20 March 2024.